loukianen/testsask-2021IvanDaMarya/README.md

 make start
 ```

-The application will be aviable at localhost:8050
+The application will be available at localhost:8050